Marlborough College

-Marlborough College is a public school (English private boarding school) for pupils aged 13 to 18 in Marlborough, Wiltshire, England.
+Marlborough College is a public school (traditional description in the UK of elite fee-charging boarding schools) with day and boarding facilities for pupils aged 13 to 18 in Marlborough, Wiltshire, England.
 It was founded as Marlborough School in 1843 by the Dean of Manchester, George Hull Bowers, for the education of the sons of Church of England clergy.
 It now adopts a co-educational model.
-In 2023 there were around 1000 pupils, approximately 45% of whom were female.
+In 2023 there were around 1,000 pupils, approximately 45% of whom were female.

 In 2024, the school was included in The Schools Index as one of the 150 best private schools in the world and among the top 30 senior schools in the UK.
 Fees for boarding pupils in 2024/2025 are £50,985 per year.